fiffty-50/openPilotLog/README.md

 # The state of the project - Should I use this?

 Clear answer for the time being - Don't use it.
 This is an early development stage and functionality, layout of the GUI etc. might change drastically.
 For this reason, I am not providing a release for now.
+If you would like to test it, you'll have to compile the project yourself.

 # 'x' is a terrible idea, don't do that!